 Our new program for 2015 is unique because it will take place over four consecutive semesters, starting in May and ending in August of the following year, while most other faculties of education will offer the typical fall and winter semesters and the summer off in between.
 The advantage of the Queen's program is that graduates are out into the job market one year early.
-The second factor that will make Queen's grads more marketable is that they will all graduate with a specialization.
+The second factor that will make Queen's grads more marketable is that they will all graduate with a concentration.

 - University graduates earn a second degree: Bachelor of Education.